JohnCoker/thrustcurve3/README.md

 from the data obtained at the motor test stand.
-I was able to get data for most TRA-certified motors, but the [National Association of Rocketry](http://www.nar.org) (NAR) was never willing to make any data available.
+I was able to get data for most TRA-certified motors, but the [National Association of Rocketry](http://www.nar.org) (NAR) was not willing to make their data available.

 Subsequently, TRA stopped making data available and the site languished.
 There was still the original set of generated files, but it quickly became outdated